AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-domains.md

 ![](assets/chlimage_1-14.png)

-### Define virtual hosts and rewrite rules on the Web server {#define-virtual-hosts-and-rewrite-rules-on-the-web-server}
+## Define virtual hosts and rewrite rules on the Web server {#define-virtual-hosts-and-rewrite-rules-on-the-web-server}

 Configure the following aspects on the web server:

 * Define a virtual host for each of your web domains.
-* For each domain, confgure the document root to coincide with the folder in the repository that contains the domain's web content.
+* For each domain, configure the document root to coincide with the folder in the repository that contains the domain's web content.
 * For each virtual domain, create a URL renaming rule that translates the incoming URL to the path of the cached file.
 * Each virtual domain must also include Dispatcher-related configurations, as described on the [Installing Dispatcher](dispatcher-install.md) page.
 * The Dispatcher module must be configured to use the URL that the web server has rewritten.
 (See the `DispatcherUseProcessedURL` proeprty in [Installing Dispatcher](dispatcher-install.md).)